Formal Verification and Model checking

 Running and understanding Mc SimGrid

-If you think of it, that’s weird that this code works: all the messages are sent at the exact same time (t=0), so there is no reason for the message 3 to arrive last.
+If you think about it, that’s weird that this code works: all the messages are sent at the exact same time (t=0), so there is no reason for the message 3 to arrive last.
 Depending on the link speed, any order should be possible.
 To trigger the bug, you could fiddle with the source code and/or the platform file, but this is not a method.
-Time to start Mc SimGrid, the SimGrid model checker, to exhaustively test all message orders.
+It’s time to start Mc SimGrid, the SimGrid model checker, to exhaustively test all message orders.
 For that, you simply launch your simulation as a parameter to the simgrid-mc binary as you would do with valgrind:

 $ simgrid-mc ./ndet-receive-s4u small_platform.xml